abreorussel/CS725-retinal-vessel-segmentation/README.md

 ## Data Preprocessing

 - Download Retina Blood Vessel data from <https://www.kaggle.com/datasets/abdallahwagih/retina-blood-vessel>
-- Save data like below.
+- Save the data as the given directory structure below .
+The code to split the data is present in the notebook.

 ```
 # ROOT Directory